thiagofelicissimo/BiTTs/README.md

 ## How to use

 This project implements the generic bidirectional typing algorithm proposed in [1].
 Therefore, when using it one first specifies a type theory to work in and then writes terms inside this theory, which are typechecked by the implementation.
-In order for the typechecker to be sound the specified theory must be *valid* (see the definition in [1]), a condition that the implementation tries to check automatically.

 ### Specifying theories

-As described in [1], theories are specified by four types of entries: sort rules, constructor rules, destructor rules and rewrite rules.
+Theories are specified by four types of entries: sort rules, constructor rules, destructor rules and rewrite rules.
 We now show how these can be specified in the concrete syntax of the implementation.
 In the following, we take the definitions of terms, substitutions, context, patterns, etc from *op. cit.*.
 We also recommend looking at the file `examples/mltt.bitts` for more examples of how to define theories.